tadaadata/tadaathemes/README.md

     Viridis is the (at least my) preferred set of color scales for continuous variables
-  - [coolors](https://coolors.co/): Make your own color palettes easily (up to 5, therefore only useful for qualitative palettes etc.).
+  - [coolors](https://coolors.co/): Make your own color palettes easily (useful for qualitative palettes etc.).

 ### Plotting *with fonts* (and text stuff)